matthewwwakeham/matthewwakeham/README.md

 # Matthew Wakeham
 I am interested in computational mathematics and philosophy of language.
-You can often find me drawing, drinking Pu'er (tea) and spending time with my cats.

 # Education
 B.S. in Mathematics & B.A. in Philosophy, OCU.